 PROTECTION OF DEFENSELESS PLAYERS / TARGETING-The NCAA Football Rules Committee continues to embrace the targeting rule in order to promote player safety, reduce head contact and eliminate specific targeting actions from the game.
 The language in 9-1-3 and 9-1-4 stipulates that no player shall target and make forcible contact to the head or neck area of a defenseless player or contact an opponent with the crown (top) of their helmet.
-The definition of "crown of the helmet," approved starting with the 2022 season, focuses the attention on the top of the helmet.
+The definition of "crown of the helmet" focuses the attention on the top of the helmet.
 The term "forcible contact" has replaced the word "initiate" to ensure the intent of the rule is clear.